Roy and Silo: Impact

 The publicity on the subject caused public outcry among gay and lesbian communities when stories were published about zoo keepers forcibly splitting up same-sex penguin couples.
 Dwindling numbers of some species of penguins contributed to those decisions.
 The act of allowing a same-sex pair of penguins to adopt either an egg or a chick in the same manner as Roy and Silo has been repeated more than once.
 In 2009, German zookeepers gave an egg to a male same-sex pair of Humboldt penguins named Z and Vielpunkt, which hatched the egg and raised the chick.
-In 2011, Chinese zoo keepers gave a chick to a male same-sex pair of penguins to look after, once it became apparent that the chick's natural parents could not look after two chicks.
-In 2018, Sealife Sydney in Australia, saw two male Gentoo penguins successfully hatch an egg, after they were observed with a dummy egg.
-In 2020 they hatched a second egg, and their first chick also had her own chick.
+In 2011, Chinese zookeepers gave a chick to a male same-sex pair of penguins to look after once it became apparent that the chick's natural parents could not look after two chicks.
+In 2018, Sealife Sydney in Australia saw two male Gentoo penguins successfully hatch an egg, after they were observed with a dummy egg.
+In 2020, they hatched a second egg, and their first chick also had her own chick.
 The Central Park Zoo has had other same-sex couples, with both an all-male couple (named Squawk and Milo) and an all-female couple (named Georgey and Mickey) conducting courtship behavior.
-In 2014, zookeepers at Wingham Wildlife Park, in Kent, UK, gave an egg that had been abandoned by its mother after the father refused to help incubate it to a Humboldt penguin male same-sex pair called Jumbs and Kermit.
+In 2014, zookeepers at Wingham Wildlife Park, in Kent, UK, gave an egg that had been abandoned by its mother, after the father refused to help incubate it, to a Humboldt penguin male same-sex pair called Jumbs and Kermit.
 The park owner stated in a BBC interview, "These two have so far proven to be two of the best penguin parents we have had yet."